biteval/koai/README.md

 ./configure.sh
 ```

+## Using Docker

+To use the Docker container:

+Ensure Docker is installed on your system.
+Build the Docker image:

+`docker build -t project-name .`

+Run the container:

+`docker run -d -p 80:18080  -p 443:18080 project-name`

 ## Basic Usage
+The default start of KoAi app is by creating a new UFC database to achieve failover data providing, so the default start is recommended.
+See `main.cpp`

-After executing `./configure.sh`, the script defines default Cassandra credentials with SimpleStrategy and a replication factor of 1, then replicates the UFC database to your local Cassandra instance.
-You can subsequently modify Cassandra configurations according to your requirements.
+After executing `./configure.sh`, the script defines default Cassandra credentials with SimpleStrategy and a replication factor of 1, then clones the UFC database to your local Cassandra database.
+You can subsequently modify Cassandra configurations according to your requirements after it has been created.

 Cassandra configuration adjustments can be made in `controllers/ufc_db_ctl_conf.hpp` , continue reading to learn how this can be done.